Online Practical Guide to CSR and Sustainable Development (W19)

 The course aims to address the needs of professionals in private companies, NGOs, International Organisations and Governments who are currently involved in CSR, or would like to be involved in CSR, and wish to apply and embed the concept of CSR in their institution.

 Citations from readers and users:

-“Excellent layout and content, and the right balance between theory and practice.
-Congratulations!”
+“I really like it and I think there is a real need for such a course.
+Excellent layout and content, and the right balance between theory and practice.
+Congratulations!
 Dr. Thomas Osburg, Head, Corporate Responsibility, Intel Europe

 “You have done a great job.
 The programme is well designed, it addresses a clear need, and it is highly successful.
 The success owes a great deal to you.
 Finally, I am happy to contribute to your future ventures should you set-up another one.”
 Prof. Abby Ghobadian, Dean of Research, Henley Management College